ltrujello/Tikz-Python/README.md

 ### Example: General Ven Diagrams
 In the [source here](https://github.com/ltrujello/Tikz-Python/blob/main/examples/ven_diagrams/intersections_scope_clip.py), we use the python library `itertools.combinations` to create a function which takes in an arbitrary number of 2D Tikz figures and colors each and every single intersection.

-For example, suppose arrange nine circles in a 3 x 3 grid.
+For example, suppose we arrange nine circles in a 3 x 3 grid.
 Plugging these nine circles in, we generate the image below.

 <img src="https://github.com/ltrujello/Tikz-Python/blob/main/examples/ven_diagrams/intersection_circles.png" height = 350/>